sidgl/zELDA_II/docs/Tutorial_ideal.rst

 .. image:: figs_and_codes/fig_Tutorial_1_1.png
    :width: 600

-Computing a ideal line profile with the IGM absorption
+Computing an ideal line profile with the IGM absorption
 ********************************

 Now let's create an IGM transmission curve.
 This is a simple toy model.
 For this example we are going to set the IGM transmission bluer than Lyman-alpha to 0.3 and for redder than Lyman-alpha to 1.